doadin/ccfreeze/README.rst

 You need to have setuptools/easy_install installed.
 Installation should be as easy as typing::

-  easy_install bbfreeze
+  easy_install ccfreeze

-This should download bbfreeze and it's dependencies modulegraph and altgraph and install them.
+This should download and install ccfreeze and it's dependencie altgraph.

 Limitations
 ---------------
 - documentation is a bit sparse

-bbfreeze - command line tool
+ccfreeze - command line tool
 ======================================================================
-bbfreeze provides a command line utility called bbfreeze, which freezes all python scripts given on the command line into the directory dist, which then contains for each script an executable and all dependencies needed by those executables.
+ccfreeze provides a command line utility called ccfreeze, which freezes all python scripts given on the command line into the directory dist, which then contains for each script an executable and all dependencies needed by those executables.